LinkAnJarad/Torch-Modules-Compilation/README.md

 # Torch-Modules-Compilation
 A compilation of various torch modules used in ML papers.
+More to be added!

 ## Table of Contents
 - [Modules](#modulesblocks)